-Vivo Nex with bezel-less display, pop-up selfie camera launched
+Vivo Nex with bezel-less display, and a pop-up selfie camera is here

 Since the phone has an all-screen display, there’s no space to accommodate a selfie snapper.
 To overcome the hurdle, Vivo Nex has an 8MP front-facing camera that pops out from the top – the marquee feature that eliminates the need to have a “notch” above the screen.
 The back has a dual-camera setup, comprising a 12MP primary camera and a 5MP secondary snapper.

 Vivo Nex, formerly known as the Apex, was originally showcased as a concept smartphone at Mobile World Congress in Barcelona earlier this year.
-Vivo Nex will be pitted against the iPhone X, Galaxy S9+, Huawei P20 Pro, and Xiaomi Mi 8.
+Vivo Nex will be pitted as a premium smartphone against the Apple iPhone X, Samsung’s Galaxy S9+, the Huawei P20 Pro, and Xiaomi’s Mi 8.

 For all the latest Technology News, download Indian Express App